DavidQuinn24/d3-time-line-chart-extension-for-Qlik-Sense/README.md

 I am also not a skilled Javascript programmer - suggestions on improvements are welcome.

+Tested on Qlik Sense Desktop 2.2 and Qlik Sense Enterprise Server 2.2

 Version History
 ---------------
 1.1 Added option to show the tooltips (data point values with mouseOver)